bwlewis/doRedis/README.md

 This is a major change.

 * Work queue structure has been greatly simplified.
-We got rid of the use of server-side Lua Redis code and programmable task assignment featurs which never worked very well and *are no longer supported*.
+We got rid of the use of server-side Lua Redis code and programmable task assignment features which never worked very well and *are no longer supported*.
 Tasks are now consumed by workers with a simple first-come, first-served rule using basic Redis list value types (queues).
 This simpler scheme should